Opposing Demands: Navigating Life’s Complexities

 We must have a vague sense of reality to proficiently navigate opposing demands, perceiving self-neglect and social distancing.
 With distorted views, we easily wander, confused by the relentless requests for time, effort and money.
 We may feel uncomfortable with a request but not able to explain what we are feeling.
 Watching the successful, the healthy-minded lovers of life, we can establish rudiments of a practical and useful structure.
 Ideally, we learn this in childhood.

 I encounter opposing demands with my writing.
 I find great joy through research on and writing about well-being.
-But my research only serves my personal well-being when carefully balanced with integrating the discovered principles—too much time reading and writing, while neglecting other essential parts of my life would make me a hypocrite.
+But my research only serves my personal well-being when I carefully balance and integrate the discovered principles—too much time reading and writing, while neglecting other essential parts of my life would make me a hypocrite.

 A healthy mind and body don’t spontaneously happen with knowledge; health requires properly directed effort, time and money.
 If I wait until all is done to care about my health, the other aspects of my life intrude, betraying wellness, something I proclaim to value.